Range Brothers

 "Range Brothers" (stylized in all lowercase) is a song by American rappers Baby Keem and Kendrick Lamar.
 The song was released on September 10, 2021 by Columbia Records and pgLang as the fourth track off of the former's debut album, The Melodic Blue.
 "Range Brothers" made the Billboard Hot 100 and Hot R&B/Hip Hop songs charts among others.
-The third portion of the song's chorus by Lamar trended on Twitter and became viral as a meme.
+The third portion of the song's chorus by Lamar was leaked before the album's release and became a viral internet meme.

 Background

 On September 8, 2021, two days before its official release, parts of the song were leaked.

 Baby Keem and his cousin, Kendrick Lamar, address a variety of themes, including the financial prosperity that comes with fame, their difficult upbringings, sexual prowess, and betrayal.

 Composition and lyrics

 The fourth track off of Baby Keem's debut album, "Range Brothers" sees Keem reunite with his cousin Kendrick Lamar.
 The two real-life cousins sing about their difficult beginnings, how they were fortunate to be in the position they are in today, and the costs of fame.
 At one point, Lamar warns Keem about fame, saying "Every day, the hate restored and the faith get short."
 Keem responds with: "Fuck that, let me get some too!"

 "Range Brothers" is divided into three parts, each lasting around 1.5 minutes.
 Changes in beats, cadences, and styles represent shifts in the song's sections.
 A New York Times review commented that "Punchy drums feel offbeat with pauses punctuated by Keem's staccato delivery, and intertwined vocal and string samples construct a grandiose stage."

 A controversial part of the song is Lamar's repetitive verse at the end of the track, where he raps, "Let's get this shit/ Let's get this shit/ Let's get this shit, Let's."
 He then repeatedly rhymes, "Top o' the morning/ Top o' the morning/ Top o' the morning/ Top o' the morning/ Top o' the morning/ Top o' the morning."
 Keem appeared to respond to the controversy in a tweet, saying "me and dot [Kendrick] created four new languages bro. rap was boring. so we start making new languages."